mimbres/SeqSkip/README.md

 - etc.

 # Note that we did not use any external data nor pre-trained model.
+# Data split:
+- 80% for training
+- 20% for validation
 # System requirements:
 - PyTorch 0.4 or 1.0
 - pandas, numpy